openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

-# DeutscheBahn Binding
+# Deutsche Bahn Binding

-The DeutscheBahn Binding provides the latest timetable information for all trains that arrive or depart at a specific train station, including live information for delays and changes in timetable.
+The Deutsche Bahn Binding provides the latest timetable information for all trains that arrive or depart at a specific train station, including live information for delays and changes in timetable.
-The information are requested from the timetable api of DeutscheBahn developer portal, so you'll need a (free) developer account to use this binding.
+The information are requested from the timetable api of Deutsche Bahn developer portal, so you'll need a (free) developer account to use this binding.

 ## Supported Things